- Staying Connected

 All employees are encouraged to view our monthly webinars.
 Active employees, spouses, domestic partners, dependent children age 18 and over, early retirees (defined as a retired individual under age 65 and not eligible for Medicare), and retirees covered under the District’s health benefit plan are eligible to enter the monthly raffle drawing.

 All quizzes must be received prior to the posting of the next month’s webinar (generally 30 days).
-The drawing will occur after the new webinar is posted and the winner will be notified shortly thereafter.
+The drawing will occur after the new webinar is posted.

 By Pinnacle Training Systems